 The similar case I had at my last job.
-There was legacy client-server system + big webshop for customers, connected to the same database.
-And there were problems with scaling out database (even connection to replica didn’t make life easier, once I will explain why) because tons of business logic was performed inside of it.
-Tons of.
-Because of years of development by professional database development team.
+There was a legacy client-server system + big webshop, connected to the same database.
+And there were problems with scaling out the database (even replication didn’t make life easier) because of tons of business logic inside of it.
+Because of years of development by a professional database development team.

-Relevant question is — how can they be sure, that old architecture is adequate to the new type of workload?
+The relevant question is — how can they be sure, that old architecture is adequate to the new type of workload?

 Very probably, because the research was targeted to avoid security function duplication, decision makers were focused on that, while other limitations (of the architecture) were unchallenged.